-I'd be running the car in gear on a hoist.
+I would be running the car in gear on a hoist.
 By blocking one front tire, the other one will spin so you can identify which one is causing the vibration.
-Things to look for, since we know it's not tires or balancing, include a warped brake rotor, bent wheel hub, and worn inner cv joint housing.
+Things to look for, since we know it is not tires or balancing, include a warped brake rotor, bent wheel hub, and worn inner cv joint housing.

 A bent hub, (or that rust or debris behind the rotor), can be found by placing a dial indicator next to the edge of the wheel while turning it slowly by hand.
 That will show any sideways movement in the wheel as it rotates.